ANNOUNCING PLENARY SPEAKERS FOR SMM2022

 In August 2022, eminent scientists, experts and leaders from across the globe will come together in Palm Beach, Florida, as well as virtually, for The Society for Marine Mammalogy’s 24th Biennial Conference on the Biology of Marine Mammals.
 Building off our conference theme, “A Sea Change: Transforming Science into Stewardship”, SMM2022 will highlight the value of diversity in all forms in marine mammal science, from our multidisciplinary approaches to the improvement of diversity in our field.

-This conference, SMM2022 plenary speakers include a world renowned oceanographer, NASA astronaut, distinguished college faculty and author, and conservation veterinarian.
+This conference, SMM2022 plenary speakers include a world renowned oceanographer, distinguished college faculty and author, conservation veterinarian and a microbiologist focused on conservation genetics.
 We are thrilled to share that the opening plenary speaker for SMM2022 will be Dr. Sylvia Earle.

 Dr. Sylvia Earle